The Michaelis-Menten Equation

 1.Characteristics of Km:

-- Km—the Michaelis constant—is characteristic of an enzyme and its particular substrate, and reflects the affinity of the enzyme for that substrate.
+- Km — the constant Michaelis — is characteristic of an enzyme and its specific substratum, and represents the enzyme’s affinity to that substratum.

-- Km does not vary with the concentration of enzyme
+- Km does not differ with the enzyme concentration

 - Small Km: